Bethel Office of Financial Aid

 CAPS and GS students—Federal and institutional aid does not lock for CAPS/GS students.
 However, if you drop or withdraw from one or more courses during a term, your financial aid is subject to change.

 What if a course doesn't count toward my program of study but I think it should?
 Students may submit a petition form via the Office of the Registrar explaining the circumstance.
-Bethel will review the petition and respond to you via email when a decision has been made.
+Bethel will review the petition and respond via email when a decision has been made.

 Scholarships